 “Technical analysis is a skill that improves with experience and study.
 Always be a student and keep learning.” – John Murphy

 There was a time long ago when trading in stocks was a simple game of buying and selling.
 But now it is not.
-Technical analysis- an art and science of predicting future prices from past price movements have given investors new tools.
+Technical analysis is an art and science of predicting future prices from past price movements have given investors new technical analysis tools.
 Let us discuss about those tools today:-

 Here are some of the most widely used technical analysis tools in stock trading:

-The on balance is a momentum indicator which measures positive and negative volume flow.
+The On-Balance volume indicator is used to measure the positive and negative flow of volume in a security over time.
+It is a momentum indicator which measures positive and negative volume flow.
 This indicator was developed by Joseph Granville.
 According to him, when volume increases sharply without a significant change in the stock’s price then the price will eventually jump up and when volume decreases sharply without a significant change in the stock’s price then the price will eventually jump down.

 There are three rules implemented when calculating on balance volume (OBV):